dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

   (input-element "email" "email" "email" email-address-atom))
 {% endhighlight %}

 In the spirit of LISP, we are defining a generic function for input-elements, and having the email-input just be a specific application of that function.
 Awesome.

-Also, let's see how we update the email-address when someone types something in.
+Now, let's see how we update the email-address when someone types something in.
 We pass the following function into :on-change attribute of the input element.

 {% highlight clojure  %}
 #(reset! value (-> % .-target .-value))
 {% endhighlight %}

 Here, we are reseting the value of atom to be the output of (-> % .-target .-value).
 The hell is that?
-That is a [macro](http://clojuredocs.org/clojure.core/-%3E) that expands to (.-value (.-target %)) where % is the only argument of the anonymous function we defined above. .-value and .-target are how we call javascript properties in Clojurescript.
+That is a [macro](http://clojuredocs.org/clojure.core/-%3E) that expands to (.-value (.-target %)) or just event.target.value in javascript.
+Note that .-value and .-target are how we call javascript properties in Clojurescript.
+The cool thing here is we just have to change the atom here and ANY other component that uses this atom rerenders automatically!
+This is some sweet stuff already.

 And what's with the "@value" we passed to the value field of input?
 Well the @ is just telling the function to apply the value of the atom (So that we don't pass in an atom which html has no idea how to display!).